AndresPitta/AndresPitta.github.io/_posts/2020-05-23-Pokemon-generator.md

 The one on the right looks like Butterfree but not as clear.

-As you can see, the networks starts with nothin but a grey frame and starts to develop shapes and colors that are similar to those of the real Pokemon.
+As you can see, the networks starts with nothing but a grey frame and starts to develop shapes and colors that are similar to those of the real Pokemon.
 However, I believe there is still a lot of room for improvement, the images are still not as clear to be called a Pokemon.
-Maybe, trying to change the architecture could help (Also, I would be interested to know if there is any pretrained NN that involves Pokemon).
+Maybe, trying to change the architecture could help (also, I would be interested to know if there is any pretrained NN that involves Pokemon).
 Or adding different images of the same Pokemon (different artworks, rotated images, and so on).
 Nonetheless, I see that there are interesting shapes that are starting to be created, the gif looks really artsy and I am enjoying watching it.
 Maybe running it for more epochs could help too.

 Overall, I am really liking this project so I think I will keep on improving it.
 If you are insterested in the code, here is the link to the [repo](https://github.com/AndresPitta/P02_Pokemon-merger).